Data-Science-for-Linguists-2021/PoliticalRhetoric-analysis/final_report.md

 After I was realizing that this entire notebook was basically conflicting with my first hypothesis, I tried gridsearch to see if I can find better parameters, but that ended up being actually lower.
 #### Platform Analysis
+The platform analysis notebook can be found [here on github](https://github.com/Data-Science-for-Linguists-2021/PoliticalRhetoric-analysis/blob/main/analysis_notebooks/platform_analysis.ipynb) as well as hopefully nbviewer when the \#503 error lets up.

 The platform analysis consisted of the same steps as above.
 This was the third analysis I started, so I already knew where I was going with it.

 The biggest thing was that I stripped certain words, like I tried with the speech analysis, but this time I knew it was needed.
 I've read both platforms, so I knew this was something I needed to do, lest the analysis would throw off my hypothesis completely.

 I started with a grid search here, but instead of just straight up using the parameters, I used the best parameters as a starting point.
 From there, I was able to get the accuracy up to 82% with an svc classifier.
 This was actually higher than I expected, as I thought that platform would be the lowest after every analysis.
 (Words and adjectives).

 I used the same process that I used with the speeches for finding the most informative features.
 I made the neutral text "yo" this time, and if you look at the results of the print_top function, you'll see that the "none" features are in alphabetical order, which told me that maybe this was okay for some desperate feature exraction.
 #### Extra Analysis
+The extra analysis notebook can be found [here on github](https://github.com/Data-Science-for-Linguists-2021/PoliticalRhetoric-analysis/blob/main/analysis_notebooks/extra_analysis.ipynb) as well as hopefully nbviewer when the \#503 error lets up.

+My extra analysis dealt with my second hypothesis.
+I found adjectives in the speeches, debates, and platform and compared D and R with the amounts.
+I also compared the "modes" of persuasion with the \# of adjectives, but because the texts were all unevenly distributed against each other, I also foud the average \# of the adjectives and compared that.
+As an extra extra analysis, I also found the most frequently used adjectives, and the most informative adjective, and also the use of the comparative and superlative adjectives between Donald Trump and Joe Biden. ([Trump's Superlative Addition is Funny, Absurd, and Possibly Dangerous](https://www.esquire.com/news-politics/a15335203/trump-superlatives/)).
 ## Results
 ![Speech](images/speech.png)
 ![Debate](images/corrected_debate.png)